dotnet/runtimelab/DllImportGenerator/designs/StructMarshalling.md

 ```

 When these members are both present, the source generator will call the two-parameter constructor with a possibly stack-allocated buffer of `StackBufferSize` bytes when a stack-allocated buffer is usable.
 As a stack-allocated buffer is not usable in all scenarios, for example Reverse P/Invoke and struct marshalling, a one-parameter constructor must also be provided for usage in those scenarios.
 This may also be provided by providing a two-parameter constructor with a default value for the second parameter.

+Type authors can pass down the `stackSpace` pointer to native code by defining a `GetPinnableReference` method on the native type that returns a reference to the first element of the span.

 ### Usage